privatenumber/vue-proxi/README.md

 </template>

 <script>
-import { VoodooMixin } from 'vue-voodoo-doll';
+import { ProxiMixin } from 'vue-proxi';

 export default {
 	mixins: [
-		VoodooMixin({
+		ProxiMixin({
 			// Same key as parent
 			from: 'radios',

-			// Declare props that can be voodoo'd in
+			// Declare props that can be injected in
 			// Only array supported for now
 			props: ['checkedItems'],
 		})